SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 A Markdown file has a filename and extension of .md.
 We recommend keeping the filename short.
 It does not affect the canonical link.

+## Measurements

+For storage and memory sizes (MB, GB), the unit of measurement should be uppercase.
+For dimensions and weights, the unit of measurement should be lowercase (cm, lb).
+Do not separate the number and the unit with a space.

 ## Metadata (Frontmatter)

 Markdown documents have metadata (e.g., title, description, and search keywords) at the top called [frontmatter](https://jekyllrb.com/docs/front-matter/).
 Every page should have an `id` used for sidebar navigation.